-In 2010, the National Center for Health Statistics found that about one in three adults who’d visited a doctor in the past year had been advised to start or continue an exercise program.
+In 2010, the National Center for Health Statistics found that about who’d visited a doctor in the past year had been advised to start or continue an exercise program.
 That’s an increase of about 10 percent from 2000.

 Older adults aged 45 to 85 were more likely to be advised by their doctors to exercise.
 Among adults aged 85 years and older, the percentage receiving advice to exercise nearly doubled over the past decade.
 Adults with conditions like cardiovascular disease and high blood pressure were also told to exercise more.

 Physical activity helps prevent bone loss, increase muscle strength, and improve coordination and balance.
 Studies have shown that increased levels of physical activity reduce the risk of many aging-related diseases, including cardiovascular disease.

 For people with heart disease, exercise can reduce the risk of:

 - requiring procedures such as heart bypass surgery or angioplasty

 And for people without heart disease, regular exercise can decrease the chance of developing it.